Skip to Main Content

 • Once the student’s financial aid file is completed, verified (if necessary), and eligibility for standard state aid & federal Pell is determined, then the student may request loan funds in person, by phone, or via email.

 • Summer-term loans are calculated separately from fall/spring loans.
-Therefore, if you request fall/spring loans and wish to receive loan funds for the summer term, you will need to do another request for the summer term.
+Therefore, if you request fall/spring loans and wish to receive loan funds for the summer term, you will need to make another request for the summer term.

 • Student borrowers must complete the mandatory Entrance Counseling (EC) and the Master Promissory Note (MPN).
 It is also recommended and highly encouraged that the Annual Student Loan Acknowledgement be completed as well.
 The EC, MPN, and Annual Loan Acknowledgement may be completed online at the Student Aid site